Kenilworth, Queensland: Education

 Kenilworth State Community College is a government primary (Prep-6) school for boys and girls at 3717 Maleny-Kenilworth Road (26.5991°S 152.7257°E).
 In 2018, the school had an enrolment of 59 students with 9 teachers (5 full-time equivalent) and 9 non-teaching staff (5 full-time equivalent).
 It includes a special education program.

 There is no secondary school in Kenilworth.
 The nearest government secondary schools are Mary Valley State College (to Year 10) in neighbouring Imbil to the north and Maleny State High School (to Year 12) in Maleny to the south-east.

 Amenities

 The Sunshine Coast Regional Council operates a public library at 4A Elizabeth Street.

+St Luke's Anglican Church is at 17 Anne Street (26.594905°S 152.726°E).